Beacon technology has completely revolutionized both business and marketing.

 At first, it may seem a bit odd to use a third-party app.

-But in reality, it’s quite genius.
+In reality, it’s quite genius.

 - It was cheaper than developing their own app and marketing it.